 Note that it's possible for "johns" to be arrested for "repeat solicitation" as well.
 Anyone caught in a casino paying money for sexual favors ... or offering or agreeing to pay money for sexual favors ... may face "repeat solicitation" charges as long as they have three solicitation convictions from the past five years.

-Prostitution charges versus "repeat prostitution" charges
+Prostitution charges versus "repeat prostitution" charges in Nevada

 Typical penalties for prostitution in Nevada include fines and/or community service and a short educational class on the perils of prostitution.
 Sometimes these punishments deter people from committing prostitution again ... but often they don't.